saraaita/PUI2018_amk742/HW5_amk743/README.md

 Create a feature with the ratio of the number of buildings in BK vs. Man and find out in which LandUse class Manhattan has more buildings than BK using a defined function and the .apply() methodMerge the dataframes related to Land Use.
 ## Part 4
 By using the pd.merge command.
 Followed by renaming the columns to identify BK and which MN, and set a land use values to a descriptive tag.
+## Assignment 2
+Followed instructions from professor's skeleton notebook and Lan instruction

 ## Collaboration
 	Kate Cauley, Manrique Vargas, Yushi Chen and Mark Bauer